Our Work

 Empire Construction was awarded a contract by MTA Bridges & Tunnels for the complete fit out of an Engineers Office located at Verrazzano Narrows Bridge Plaza in Staten Island, NY.
 The original space was an unfinished concrete shell.
 The project involved a complete interior fit out of the space to include plumbing, electrical, mechanical, carpentry, interior glazing, and finishes to create a new Engineer’s suite for the bridge resident engineer team.
 The space included private offices, conference room, restroom, kitchenette, and a large open area for modular office spaces.

-Empire Construction was awarded this bulkhead reconstruction project consisting of the demolition of an existing timber bulkhead and perimeter handrails, furnishing and installation of a new steel sheet pile bulkhead and galvanized steel perimeter handrails, and site improvements, to include installation and grading of compactable fill and landscaping, paving, refurbishment of light poles, benches and tables and installation of new waste receptacles, games tables and bike rack.
+Empire Construction was awarded this bulkhead reconstruction project consisting of the demolition of an existing timber bulkhead and perimeter handrails, furnish and installation of a new steel sheet pile bulkhead and galvanized steel perimeter handrails, and site improvements, to include grading of compactable fill and landscaping, paving, refurbishment of light poles, benches and tables and installation of new waste receptacles, games tables and bike rack.

 PATH Replacement of substation 7, jersey city, NJ